jamesrcounts/VariantSpark/kubernetes/README.md

         - run `aws configure` to verify configuration for `--default` profile
         - could use IAM user with use non-default (named) profile
         - TIP: Use `us-west-2` (Oregon),  in `us-east-1` EKS returned an 'out of resources' error message.
+     - AWS STS - must activate for the region you are using (us-west-2) via IAM console ->Account setting -> STS regions

     b. **Git** - install **git** or **GitHub Desktop**
     - **pull GitHub Repos** `VariantSpark -k` and `VariantSpark`